kriber82/AdventOfCraft2024/exercise/ts/day12/notes.md

 - why no return types in TS?
 - this. does not count towards OC, right?
 - what would this look like in TS idiomatic?
+- TODO should we throw in our santa method